United Hatzalah matching campaign aims to improve odds of survival from heart attack.

 Posted on: February 25th, 2013News & Views → News Briefs

 Omri Casspi, the first Israeli to play in the NBA, had an appendectomy.
 The Cleveland Cavaliers forward had his appendix removed on Saturday night at the Orlando Regional Medical Center and stayed overnight at the hospital, CBS Sports reported Sunday, citing a team news release.
 Casspi was to be re-evaluated on Sunday.
 He had been […]

 Posted on: February 21st, 2013News & Views → Israel

 President Shimon Peres and the head of the Barcelona soccer club announced on Thursday a special soccer match for peace that will include players from the Palestinian Authority.
 President Peres told club president Sandro Rosell at a press conference, “I am delighted that we will have the opportunity to launch this project together.
 Your club […]

 Posted on: February 8th, 2013News & Views → Israel

 On Friday, arsonists burnt down the Jerusalem offices of Beitar Jerusalem.
 The teams trophies, memorabilia, historical uniforms and more were destroyed in the fire, started by a Molotov cocktail thrown into the office.
 Beitar Jerusalem has once again become riled in controversy ever since the recent and rabid displays of racism on the part of a […]

-Posted on: February 3rd, 2013News & Views → Israel → IDF
+Posted on: February 3rd, 2013News & Views → Israel → IDF & Security

 What do IDF soldiers and Super Bowl football players in common?
 They take charge, never back down and are team players.
 For example: IDF soldier Asaf Katz.